EdwinEngelbrethsen/in-graph-fullstack/README.md

     - Front-end: implement 2 charts that consume external data
     - Back-end: build .NET API to serve data for the charts (details below and in "spec" folder)
-    - have fun, and don't overdose on caffeine

 ### 🎨 Adobe XD Design Handoff

     Design Handoff: https://xd.adobe.com/view/82ec3234-0ad0-4067-86f2-8d244dcd22c2-d7bf/specs/

-If you have XD installed, feel free to use the XD file.
-If not, simply use the design handoff url.

 ### 📁 Folder Structure